ErrorTzy/writings/notes/Selves_in_doubt/CappelenDeverTheInessentialIndexical.md

 ### 3.10 Clarifications, Objections and Replies

-**Objection**: Two people with the same desire "F should run" will not both cause F to run
+**Objection 1**: Two people with the same desire "F should run" will not both cause F to run

-**Reply**: They do not both cause F to run because running is only available to F; If intuition tells us that
+**Reply**: They do not both cause F to run because running is only available to F; If intuition tells us that two same sets of belief-desire will lead to the same action, then it is wrong

+**Objection 2**: There are no tenseless action, and thus one must think "now the finger moves" in order to move it now, instead of another time

+**Reply**: No one has to think about the action.
+Therefore there's no thought content involving now

+**Objection 3**: The explanation seems incomplete.